WAZJACk85/Login-UI-message-SQL-password/README.md

 My intention is to create a follow on page if login success is true, and this next page will consist of guitar and audio technology.
 Eventually it would be good to have 2 videos inserted in my portfolio website recording the local setup and then another video documenting a more complex app and database contacted in a remote server.

-I currently Have 3 videos of larger projects at
+I currently Have 3 videos of larger projects at the following link:-
 # (https://portfolio.buyshirtsandstuff.com/)